almereyda/awesome-starred/README.md

 - [zhukov/webogram](https://github.com/zhukov/webogram) - Telegram web application, GPL v3
 - [hydroshare/hydroshare](https://github.com/hydroshare/hydroshare) - HydroShare is a collaborative website for better access to data and models in the hydrologic sciences.
 - [ever-co/ever-demand](https://github.com/ever-co/ever-demand) - Ever® Demand™ - Open-Source Commerce Platform for On-Demand Economy and Digital Marketplaces
-- [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - Customization-first, performance-oriented and elegant UI framework for eCommerce (and not only) based on Vue.js and Google Retail UX Playbook.
+- [vuestorefront/storefront-ui](https://github.com/vuestorefront/storefront-ui) - A frontend library for Vue and React that helps developers quickly build fast, accessible, and beautiful storefronts.
 Made with 💚 by Vue Storefront team and contributors.
 - [reactioncommerce/example-storefront](https://github.com/reactioncommerce/example-storefront) - Example Storefront is Reaction Commerce’s headless ecommerce storefront - Next.js, GraphQL, React.
 Built using Apollo Client and the commerce-focused React UI components provided in the Storefront Com
 - [VindigoApp/vindigo](https://github.com/VindigoApp/vindigo) - 📝 A brand new kanban inspired planning tool for all your projects. 💻
 - [responsively-org/responsively-app](https://github.com/responsively-org/responsively-app) - A modified web browser that helps in responsive web development.
 A web developer's must have dev-tool.